10 Reasons Plans Fail and How To Change That

 6. Murphy’s Arrogance

 Before you finalize your plan – and certainly before you start work on executing it – think about what total failure could look like.
 List everything that could go wrong and amend your plan to deal with each possibility, according to its seriousness.
-I discussed the pre-mortem process in an earlier blog.
+[Please feel free to call me to explain you a Pre-mortem, you need to know]

 7. Hero Pressure

 Have you ever succumbed to the temptation to accept a heroic – but impossible – challenge?
-That’s hero pressure, and it is a particular trait of project managers, in my experience.
-I don’t know whether it is because we need the excitement, enjoy the sense of achievement or crave the adulation it brings.
-Maybe it’s all three.
-It may bring out the best in us, in some ways, but succumbing also leads to wasted effort and the risk of burn-out.
+That’s hero pressure, and it is a particular trait of office superiors, in my experience.
+It may bring out the best in us, in some ways.
+However, depending on the kind of Boss, succumbing may also lead to wasted effort and the risk of burn-out.

 Solution: Wise counsel